 Who better to spend the day with than your favourite furry friend?
 And as we head into fall and winter, White Rock welcomes pups back to the promenade!
-Unfortunately, you can’t take your dogs onto the pier.
-But don’t worry, Fido doesn’t have to miss out on the fun!
+Unfortunately, you can’t take your dogs out along the pier, but don’t worry, Fido doesn’t have to miss out on the fun!
 Here are 6 terrific places in White Rock to hang with man’s (or woman’s) best friend.

 White Rock’s beaches are part of the Boundary Bay Wildlife Management Area, a conservation land dedicated to wildlife and their habitats.
 Unfortunately, dogs and wildlife don’t mix as wildlife fear dogs.
 The Boundary Bay WMA is a critical habitat, not an off-leash dog area, and as such, pups are welcome to frolic on the beach as long as they are on a leash of fewer than two metres.